The Sciences Service Hub offers support for students that complement the wide range of university services that are available.

 The academic support we offer comes in many different forms, such as drop-in centres, workshops and online resources.
 The range of academic support on offer caters for the varying needs of individuals and we encourage you to access multiple services.

 Sometimes, things can be a bit overwhelming or you may just need a little extra help when you arrive.
 The University offers a range of services to help you balance your activities while maintaining your physical and mental well-being.

-For many students, study is only one part of their life; there’s also part-time work, family commitments, and trying to maintain a social life.
+For many students, study is only one part of their life.
+There is also part-time work, family commitments, sport and a social life.

 University is not just about studying.
 It’s also a great chance to explore new interests and make friends.
 These extra-curricula activities can really add value to your university experience.